nudge-now/sdk-android/README.md

 -keepattributes Signature
 ```

-## Trouble Shooting
+## Troubleshooting

-if you cannot see our content or get other errors, you can debug by implementing AFExceptionListener.
+if our SDK can't show any message or raise errors, you can debug by implementing AFExceptionListener.

 ```java
 AdFresca.setExceptionListener(new AFExceptionListener(){